Support for adults with XLH

 Adults with XLH commonly experience fatigue, associated with feeling tired and drowsy.
 Fatigue can get in the way of work and overall productivity.
 Here are a few tips to help you manage fatigue:

-Having a rare disease can feel isolating.
+Having a rare condition can feel isolating.
 Cultivating your relationship with family, friends, coworkers, and other people who may be able to offer support can help you stay connected.